 An index of all training manuals relating to the PBM’s rebates.

-Policies and procedures related to rebate processing, rebate crediting at the point of sale, as well as other affiliated entities that may administer rebate negotiations on behalf of the Company.
+Policies and procedures related to rebate processing, rebate crediting at the point of sale, as well as other affiliated entities that may administer rebate negotiations on behalf of the insurer.

 A listing of all manufacturers with which the PBM receives rebates or has received rebates (for the applicable examination period).